sequenceiq/sequenceiq-samples/tez-dag-jobs/README.md

 ```

 When the descriptor is ready the classification training can be run on the dataset.
 This class contains a single MapReduce job that will be submitted to the Tez ApplicationMaster.
-The true power of Tez shows up when more complicated DAGs are submitted, but in this example we just wanted to show that even a single MapReduce job runs much faster on Tez without rewriting a single line of code.
+The true power of Tez shows up when more complicated DAGs (or at least MRR jobs) are created, but in this example we just wanted to show that even a single MapReduce job runs much faster on Tez without rewriting a single line of code.
 ```
 hadoop jar mahout-examples-0.8.0.2.0.10.0-1-job.jar org.apache.mahout.classifier.df.mapreduce.BuildForest -Dmapred.max.split.size=1874231 -d testdata/KDDTrain+_long.arff -ds testdata/KDDTrain+.info -sl 5 -t 100 -o nsl-forest
 ```